so-rose/convmlv/README.md

 	-w[0:3]   WHITE - This is a modal white balance setting.
 Defaults to 0.
 1 doesn't always work very well.
 	  --> Use -w<mode> (no space).
 	  --> 0: Auto WB (Requires Python Deps).
 1: Camera WB.
 2: No Change.

+	-F<path>   DARKFRAME - This is the path to the dark frame MLV.
+	  --> This is a noise reduction technique: Record 5 sec w/lens cap on & same settings as footage.
+	  --> Pass in that MLV file (must be MLV) as <path> to get noise reduction on all passed MLV files.

 	-A[int]   WHITE_SPD - This is the amount of samples from which AWB will be calculated.
 	  -->About this many frames, averaged over the course of the sequence, will be used to do AWB.